alond44/PathGenerator/README.md

 ```

 parameters:
-#TODO: change the parameters to the enums
-* flag: Will hold either 'd' for distance constraint or 't' for time constraint.
+* flag: Will hold either ConstraintType.DISTANCE for distance constraint or ConstraintType.TIME for time constraint.
 * constraint: Either the paths' length in meters for distance constrained paths or the travel time for time in seconds constrained paths.
-* path_type: 'prob' or 'a_star' as will be explain in more details later- 'prob' creates a simple path using random walk in the map while 'a_star' create path using weighted a* algorithm between some randome sampled points.
+* path_type: The kind of path generating algorithm used.
+Will hold either PathType.AREA_EXPLORE for probability random path and PathType.MAP_ROAM for weighted A* generated path to random spots.
 * start_location: The path's first point.
 If None is passed or the given point is not valid a random one will be generated.
 * path_num: The number of paths wanted.
 * to_print: Pass True to print the resulting paths over the dsm map.